-There truly is not a “best time” to visit the Galapagos Islands.
+There truly is no “best time” to visit the Galapagos Islands.
 Any time you visit, you’ll be able to experience the beautiful nature that Darwin studied himself.
-Although, there are different seasons on the Galapagos Islands.
-Each season brings its own unique and magnificent beauty.
+Although there are different seasons on the Galapagos Islands, each season brings its own unique and magnificent beauty.

 The Galapagos Wet Season: December – May

 The Galápagos Islands are beautiful year-round.
-During the wet season, December to May, temperatures range from the low 70s to mid-80s, making pleasant conditions for hiking and wildlife-spotting.
-This season experiences frequent but short showers called “garua”.
-This season is mostly accompanied by bright shining sun on most days.
+During the wet season, December to May, temperatures range from the low-70s to mid-80s, providing pleasant conditions for hiking and wildlife-spotting.
+This season experiences frequent but short showers called “garua.”
+It is mostly accompanied by bright shining sun on most days.

 Birds regularly mate from March to May.
-During this time you may even spot baby sea lions or sea turtles crowding the shores.
-The wet season also sees ample springtime blooms that drape the islands with radiant colors.
+During this time, you may even spot baby sea lions or sea turtles crowding the shores.
+The wet season also provides ample opportunity to see springtime blooms, which cover the islands with radiant colors.

-During this season flowers begin to blossom on the islands, making for some colorful landscapes.
-Sea turtles and land iguanas hatch and playful young sea lions are easy to spot on the beaches.
+During this season, flowers begin to blossom on the Islands, making for colorful landscapes.
+Sea turtles and land iguanas hatch, and playful young sea lions are easy to spot on the beaches.

 Visiting Galapagos in the Wet Season

-During these months it’s possible to experience some of the most interesting moments in some Galapagos animals lives such as:
+During these months, it is possible to experience some of the most interesting moments during the lives of Galapagos animals, such as:

 - Migratory southern birds migrate north